 - Tailored insurance for all activities. eCommerce insurance isn't one-size-fits-all, make sure you get a package that covers your specific needs.
 If you have a warehouse or ship products, cargo insurance is a way to recover losses when your products are damaged or destroyed.
 Bulk shipping isn't the safest, or quickest, way for your products to travel.
 If you own trademarks or copyrights, intellectual property insurance can protect your brand from copycats and issues with third-party advertisements.
 If you're selling coffee online, learning how to sell baked goods online, sell whiskey online, selling liquor online, or sell beer online, just know that there are much stricter regulations for the sale and transport of alcohol so you'll need tailored insurance.

 Investing in eCommerce business insurance may seem like an unnecessary cost, but it will save you if and when something happens.
 There's no reason to risk your business and livelihood if you don't have to.
 Business insurance can protect you from lawsuits, theft, fire, employee injury, and more.

-In addition to insurance, make sure you have a valid and active license for eCommerce business.
+In addition to insurance, make sure you have a valid and active eCommerce business license.
 That's another area where you could potentially face large fines or lawsuits, so you don't want to risk it.

 Now that you know all about insurance, why not pick up some eCommerce books or read an eCommerce blog to learn how to take your business to the next level?
+You'll also benefit from finding a robust and easy-to-use online marketplace.
 Growing your bottom line will make it even easier to afford to protect your business.